mspnp/aks-baseline/01-prerequisites.md

    > :twisted_rightwards_arrows: If you have forked this reference implementation repo, you'll be able to customize some of the files and commands for a more personalized and production-like experience; ensure references to this git repository mentioned throughout the walk-through are updated to use your own fork.

-   > :warning: Make sure you use https (and not ssh) to clone the repository.
-(The remote URL will later be used to configure GitOps using Flux which requires an https endpoint to work properly.)
+   > Make sure you use HTTPS (and not SSH) to clone the repository.
+(The remote URL will later be used to configure GitOps using Flux which requires an HTTPS endpoint to work properly.)

    ```bash
    git clone https://github.com/mspnp/aks-baseline.git